jorgebucaran/hyperapp/README.md

 ### options.hooks
-Function handlers that can be used to inspect your application, implement middleware, loggers, etc.
+Hooks are function handlers that can be used to inspect your application, implement middleware, loggers, etc. There are three: `onUpdate`, `onAction`, and `onError`:

 #### onUpdate
 Called when the model changes.
-Signature `(lastModel, newModel, data)`.
+Signature: `(lastModel, newModel, data)`.

 #### onAction
 Called when an action (reducer or effect) is triggered.
-Signature `(name, data)`.
+Signature: `(name, data)`.

 #### onError
 Called when you use the `error` function inside a subscription or effect.
 If you don't use this hook, the default behavior is to throw.
-Signature `(err)`.
+Signature: `(err)`.

 <details>
 <summary><i>Example</i></summary>